In Celebration of Women’s Entrepreneurship Day November 19, 2017

 CEO of Vaporstream, a secure compliant messaging app for enterprises and consumers that allows you to send truly private messages.
 Dr. Galina Datskovsky, Ph.D., CRM, is an internationally recognized privacy, compliance, and security expert who has served as Senior Vice President of Information Governance at Autonomy/HP.
 Galina is on the advisory board of the Executive Women’s Forum, has been widely published in academic journals, speaks frequently at industry events, and has received many awards.
 Most notably she was designated a Distinguished Engineer while at CA (2006-10), was the recipient of the prestigious Emmett Leahy Award (2013), and was named a Fellow of ARMA International (2014).

-Dr. Chenxi Wang is the founder of the Jane Bond Project, a Cybersecurity consultancy.
-She is a strategic partner at ITSPmagazine, the host of The New Factor podcast series on ITSP Radio, and serves on the advisory board of various start-ups.
+Dr. Chenxi Wang is the founder of the Jane Bond Project, a Cybersecurity consultancy, and serves on the advisory board of various start-ups.
 Chenxi is the 2016 & 2017 program co-chair for Security & Privacy at the Grace Hopper Conference and named by SC Magazine as a 2016 Women of Influence.
 Chenxi built an illustrious career at Forrester Research, Intel Security, and CipherCloud, and Twistlock.
 Chenxi started her career as a faculty member of Computer Engineering at Carnegie Mellon University.

 Founder of ThePlug, the only daily tech newsletter covering diverse founders, startups, technologists, and investors.
 Sherrell is a tech and data journalist who writes at the intersection of technology and equity.
 She founded the magazine to evolve the conversation around leadership and innovation, and “foster inclusion within the technology community.”
 She’s also an entrepreneur who launched #BLKTECHCLT, “Charlotte's only inclusive and immersive technology event series galvanizing over 800 technology entrepreneurs, investors, and professionals in the city of Charlotte.”

-Co-founder and CEO of Lambert & Associates, LLC, an InfoSec consulting company, and co-founder of ISSA (International Securities Services Association), which develops and promotes forward-thinking solutions and leaders in cybersecurity.
+Co-founder and CEO of Lambert & Associates, LLC, an InfoSec consulting company, and co-founder of ISSA (Information Systems Security Association), which develops and promotes forward-thinking solutions and leaders in cybersecurity.
 Sandra is a widely published author and lecturer on information systems security, holds an MBA, MS (Mathematics), and is listed in the Who's Who of Emerging Leaders in America.
 As co-founder of ISSA, Sandra is their first inductee in the Hall of Fame.
 In 2004, she won the SecurE-Biz Pioneers Award sponsored by Congressman Adam Putnam in recognition of her contribution in securing the National Critical Infrastructure.

 Co-founder and president of i.c.stars, a non-profit leadership and technology training program to prepare inner-city adults for technology careers and community leadership.
 Sandee has experience as an educator, diversity trainer, educational consultant, and performing artist, and her accomplishments include designing a comprehensive science and civics interactive program for GED students at Jobs for Youth.
 She’s on the boards of the Ryan Banks Academy and Goodcity, and was an adviser at Experience Institute.
 A self-described leadership geek, she believes “that the world can be a classroom if we open ourselves to the notion that application, concatenation and liberation start with listening.”